Matador Volunteer

 Trinkets and candy

 Bringing some tiny plastic toys or some tootsie rolls into a remote village can create hours of fun and excitement for the kids.
-Remember, they are completely cut off from the rest of modern civilization and don’t have the access to even the most basic toys or candy.
-The Jolly Ranchers are a no-brainer, but pack a mini soccer ball or some little coloring books and some magic markers, and you will create fun for the kids long after you leave the village.
+Remember, they are completely cut off from the rest of modern civilization and don’t have access to even the most basic toys or candy.
+The Jolly Ranchers are a no-brainer, but pack a mini soccer ball or some little coloring books and some magic markers, and you’ll create fun for the kids long after you leave the village.

 Medicine